CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilermoduleenum-clone-method.md

 ## <a name="parameters"></a>Paramètres
  `ppEnum`
- [out] Un pointeur vers le pointeur d’interface qui pointe à son tour vers la copie de ce [ICorProfilerModuleEnum](../../../../docs/framework/unmanaged-api/profiling/icorprofilermoduleenum-interface.md) interface.
-La copie de l’énumérateur maintient son propre état d’énumération séparément à partir de cet énumérateur.
-Toutefois, la position du curseur initiale de la copie est identique à la position actuelle du curseur de cet énumérateur.
+ [out] A pointer to the interface pointer that in turn points to the copy of this [ICorProfilerModuleEnum](../../../../docs/framework/unmanaged-api/profiling/icorprofilermoduleenum-interface.md) interface.
+The copy of the enumerator maintains its own enumeration state separately from this enumerator.
+However, the copy's initial cursor position is the same as this enumerator's current cursor position.

-## <a name="requirements"></a>Configuration requise
+## <a name="requirements"></a>spécifications
  **Plateformes :** Consultez [Configuration requise](../../../../docs/framework/get-started/system-requirements.md).

  **En-tête :** CorProf.idl, CorProf.h

  **Bibliothèque :** CorGuids.lib